logo

 The Secret of Marcel Duchamp

-A short introduction to an artist who greatly influences aesthetic thinking today
+A short introduction to a surrealist artist who greatly influences aesthetic thinking today

 Emile Nolde